emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 ---

-Emil is doing machine learning research at Google Art & Culture and independent research in mathematical reasoning.
+Emil is doing machine learning research at Google Art & Culture and independent research in reasoning.

 In 2018, he made a popular open-source project that translates design mock-ups into HTML/CSS, [Screenshot-to-code](https://github.com/emilwallner/Screenshot-to-code), and in early 2019 he was subject for a short-film by Google for his work on [automated colorization](https://www.youtube.com/watch?v=xKPk7tG2upc).